exercism/x86-64-assembly/exercises/concept/inventory-management/.docs/instructions.md

 - The weight of each item of the second product, in `g`

 Consider that an empty box weighs **500 g**.
+A constant WEIGHT_OF_EMPTY_BOX is defined at the top of the file.

 Example: